- TAX INFO

 Line 33 - Refunded to You

-Subtract the amount on line 31 and 32 from the amount on line 28.
+Subtract the amounts on lines 31 and 32 from the amount on line 30.
 You should receive a check for the overpayment.
 If you file an early, accurate return, we will be able to process your refund more quickly.
 See When Should I Expect My Refund? and Common Mistakes That Delay Refunds on page 4 of this booklet for further information about your refund.

 Sign Your Return